gustovshikov/obsidian/README.md

 # Notes

-This is just to store notes for my class and is not meant to be public at this time so you shouldn't be reading this unless i said you can.
+This is just to store notes for my class.
+Sections are getting built out as I progress.